isomerpages/govtech-corp/pages/Women in (Gov)Tech.md

 </p>
 <p>In 2024, we hosted our first conference in collaboration with IMDA to
 celebrate International Women’s Day.
-With over 200 attendees from over 50 public agencies, the event featured a career workshop, and a human library&nbsp;
-where participants engaged with inspiring women leaders from Microsoft, Spotify, and more.
+With over 200 attendees from over 50 public agencies, the event featured a career workshop, and a human library where participants engaged with inspiring women leaders from Microsoft, Spotify, and more.
 Beyond celebrating accomplishments, it was a great platform to form new connections, and to facilitate the exchange of insights, stories